What is a loss adjuster and how do they affect my home insurance claim?

 How do I find a loss assessor?

 Before appointing your own loss assessor, check how they charge for their services.
-Some charge a percentage fee based on the value of your claim, others don’t charge any fee but you’ll need to use their recommended contractors for any necessary work.
+Some charge a percentage fee based on the value of your claim, others don’t charge but you’ll need to use their recommended contractors for any necessary work.

 Can I hire a loss adjuster, rather than a loss assessor?

 Yes, you can.
-Chartered loss adjusters are highly qualified, so this may cost you more.
+Chartered loss adjusters are highly qualified, so this may cost more.
 You can find loss adjusters who work with policyholders through the Chartered Institute of Loss Adjusters.

 That depends.
 In some cases, the loss adjuster may be authorised to settle the claim.
 In other cases, they simply make recommendations to your insurance provider.